Skip to Content

 baseball lamp wiping loose debris with a damp rag

-First, apply your favorite finish to the wood for the DIY baseball lamp.
+Apply your favorite finish to the wood for the DIY baseball lamp.

 baseball lamp applying linseed oil and beeswax polish